Apply for Registration

 There are seven schools accredited by the CNME providing a naturopathic education that meet the College’s entry-to-practice requirements.
 Information on these schools can be found on the CNME website.

 To become registered, Applicants must complete a three-step process:

 - Step 1: Pre-Registration—Sign up for a College account through the LOGIN page and complete the online Application for Pre-Registration form.
 This form confirms your identity with the College, allows you to declare proficiency in English or French, and helps the College identify whether you are applying as a CNME-accredited program graduate, a PLAR applicant, or as an ND registered in another regulated Canadian jurisdiction.
 This form is submitted before sitting ETP exams, and before initiating the PLAR program.
 Click here for more information about Step 1.

 - Step 2: Application for Registration—Complete the online Application for Registration form.
 Step 2 also requires paying an application fee, submission of a criminal record check and proof of valid CPR certification.
 If registered and practising naturopathy in another regulated Canadian jurisdiction, a letter of good standing and evidence of professional practise is also required.
 Click here for more information about Step 2.

 IMPORTANT NOTE: To avoid a refusal of your application for registration, please wait to complete Step 2 until you have successfully completed all required entry-to-practise exams and are eligible for registration.

 - Step 3: Issuance of a Certificate of Registration—This final step is completed after your Application for Registration has been fully evaluated by the College and a decision has been made regarding issuance of a certificate of registration.
-This step requires payment of the annual registration fee, submission of proof of Professional Liability Insurance (PLI) and a photo with photo guarantor form for the public register.
+This step requires payment of the annual registration fee, submission of proof of Professional Liability Insurance (PLI) and the submission of a photo with the online Photo Submission Form for the public register.
 Click here for more information about Step 3.

 To learn more about the process and requirements, watch the video below: